hassanOmar2923/joab_board/README.md

 Make sure you have MongoDB installed and running locally or replace the connection string in app.js with your remote MongoDB URI.

-For any issues or questions, feel free to reach out during class or post them in the project discussion forum.
+For any issues or questions, feel free to reach out during class .